tamimi321/ericsonproject/README.md

 ## WaveNet AI

+### Currently on this Repository is the Example of the Algorithm will be used, the developmen will be started base on the example that attached on the repositories, this repositoru will be updated in the future and stored the WaveNet AI project data

 On this project we are using ML/AI Algorithm grouping by the use cases needed on the application

 1. **Anomaly Detection**